Frequently Asked Questions

 - Weak organizational and/or time management and difficulty prioritizing

-Seven Bridges Therapy actively strives to provide on-going communication and consultation with all family members and professionals involved with our clients.
+Seven Bridges Therapy actively strives to provide ongoing communication and consultation with all family members and professionals involved with our clients.
 We encourage weekly communication about what is going on at school, work and home so that we can incorporate any concerns or real life issues in our lessons.
-In addition, Seven Bridges Therapy is committed to incorporating community outings into our programs, during which our clients have the opportunity to practice their new skills in a real-world setting.

-Our groups are comprised of two to four (and occasionally five) clients who are matched according to their age, maturity, cognitive level, and level of social awareness.
+Our groups are comprised of two to four clients who are matched according to their age, maturity, cognitive level, and level of social awareness.
 We are very careful to structure our groups to avoid anxiety for the clients involved and to ensure that the lessons are appropriately geared to all members of a group.
-Each group meets one to two times per week for 60 minutes.
+Each group meets once per week for 25-50 minutes.
 Each session concludes with a parent wrap-up during which the therapist goes over the lesson for the week and the concepts to be reinforced outside of the Center.
 This parental involvement is a crucial component of our approach and another differentiator that sets Seven Bridges Therapy apart from other programs.

 Groups run year round.
 Seven Bridges Therapy can accommodate starting new sessions at any time if there are openings in current groups or a need to start a new group.

 Seven Bridges Therapy does not require a formal assessment for a client to enroll in a social learning group.
-However, in order to place each client in the most appropriate group for his or her needs, we schedule a 20-30 minute “meet-n-greet”.
-In this meeting we perform a brief, informal social observation that can help us match them in the best placement and determine the appropriate roadmap of services.
+However, in order to place each client in the most appropriate group for his or her needs, we first schedule a 15 minute consultation appointment.
+In this meeting, we perform a brief, informal social observation that can help us match them in the best placement and determine the appropriate roadmap of services.
 We can also perform a more extensive evaluation, school observation or consultation that can provide information and recommendations regarding the areas of social or self-regulation strengths and challenges and the need for various supports.
-The prerequisites for a client participating in a group of three or more clients include:
+The prerequisites for a client participating in a group include: